Server Routes

 URL Patterns

-Every provisioning route (except /overlay-file/ and /status) supports
+Every provisioning route (except /status) supports

 six equivalent URL patterns for specifying the node identity: